EnzoAgosta/tournament-eval/README.md

 rankings, failures = await rank_all(ranking_tasks, generations, clients, template=RubricTemplate())
 ```

-Changing the *shape* of the verdict (e.g. allowing ties) means overriding all three methods so the prompt, schema, and parser stay consistent. (`candidates` exposes `.author` — don't render it into the prompt, or you defeat the anonymization.)
+Changing the *shape* of the ranking (e.g. allowing ties) means overriding all three methods so the prompt, schema, and parser stay consistent. (`candidates` exposes `.author` — don't render it into the prompt, or you defeat the anonymization.)

 ## Concurrency